andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 > **"My 'reviewing invariant' for CCS was: people were late"**

-The message all this sends out is that reviewers do not care - not about the papers, not about the conference, not about your co-reviewers, not about the program chairs.
+Having four flagship conferences in security, each with two "rolling" deadlines, means that some researchers will be overcommitted to a never-ending reviewing load, which is bad.
+But the message all this sends out is that reviewers do not care - not about the papers, not about the conference, not about your co-reviewers, not about the program chairs.
 If my co-reviewers do not care, why should I?
 And if other reviewers do not care about my paper, why should I care about theirs the next time I review something?
-I hope that at least at the conference, people will show respect to each other.

 Now here's an anecdote from ESEC/FSE 2011, where I was PC chair.
 One reviewer _was_ late - the deadline was over, and not a single review was in.
 When I called him on the phone and told him that we would open up for rebuttals the next day, he was shocked - he had thought he still had a week or so to finish his reviews.
 Within 24 hours, he (and his students?) produced fifteen impeccable reviews for his entire batch.
 As I said: You are not late.
 Ever.